Alfred Moussambani

 Alfred Émile Moussambani (born February 25, 1974) is a Cameroonian sprinter who specializes in the 100 metres.
-He represented his native country in the 1996 and 2000 Olympics as a member of his nation's 4x100 metres relay team.
+He represented his native country in the 1996 and 2000 Olympics as a member of his nation's 4 × 100 metres relay team.
 Neither team advanced.
 The other members of the 1996 team were Benjamin Sirimou, Aimé-Issa Nthépé and Claude Toukéné-Guébogo.
 Members of the 2000 team were Serge Bengono, II, Joseph Batangdon, and Benjamin Sirimou.

-Together with Serge Mbegomo, Claude Toukene and Joseph Batangdon he finished seventh in the 4 x 100 m relay final at the 2002 Commonwealth Games and again at the 2006 Commonwealth Games.
+Together with Serge Mbegomo, Claude Toukene and Joseph Batangdon he finished seventh in the 4 × 100 m relay final at the 2002 Commonwealth Games and again at the 2006 Commonwealth Games.

-He also was a member of his national team at the 1997, 2001 and 2003 World Championships.
+He was also a member of his national team at the 1997, 2001 and 2003 World Championships.